- Category

 Additionally, optometrists offer a wide variety of services beyond an annual eye exam.
 They can prescribe corrective lenses and other ocular medications, perform laser eye procedures, administer preoperative and postoperative care to patients undergoing eye surgery, and remove foreign bodies from your eyes.

-There are many reasons why you may wish to see an optometrist.
-The most common is for maintaining overall eye health and maintaining any corrective vision needs during your yearly eye exam.
+There are many reasons why you should see an optometrist.
+The most common reason for seeing an optometrist is for maintaining overall eye health and maintaining any corrective vision needs during your yearly eye exam.
 But you may have eye-related concerns, such as dry eyes or eye strain from working with computers, that they can help diagnose and treat.

-When you arrive at your appointment, you may be asked about your personal medical history and any vision issues in your family to help your optometrist spot any potential warning signs.
+When you arrive at your eye appointment, you may be asked about your personal medical history and any vision issues in your family to help your optometrist spot any potential warning signs.
 After that, they will begin your exam.
 They’ll perform a list of tests to examine eye alignment, reactions, vision, and more.
-Here are some of the more-popular diagnostic tests your optometrist might use at your next visit:
+Here are some of the common diagnostic tests your optometrist might perform at your next visit:

 There are lots of ways to find great optometrists, including through word of mouth.
 However, one of the easiest ways to find a VSP network eye doctor is on the VSP website.
 Find an optometrist in your area now.

-An ophthalmologist is a physician who specializes in diseases and surgery of the eye and adjacent structures and can prescribe glasses and fit contact lenses.
-An ophthalmologist has completed from 8 to 10 years of specialized training following college.
-This includes four years of medical school, a year of an internship in a hospital, three years of ophthalmology training (residency) and often a year or two of fellowship training in a sub-specialty area within ophthalmology.
+An ophthalmologist is a physician who specializes in diseases, surgery of the eye, and adjacent structures, and can prescribe glasses and fit contact lenses.
+An ophthalmologist has completed 8 to 10 years of specialized training following college.
+This includes four years of medical school, a year of an internship in a hospital, three years of ophthalmology training (residency), and often a year or two of fellowship training in a sub-specialty area within ophthalmology.
 Ophthalmologists are licensed by a state medical board.
 Look for the letters “M.D.” or “D.O.” behind their name.

-As your primary eye care provider, your Optometrist will manage most of your eye care needs and refer you to an Ophthalmologist when specialty or surgical care is needed.
+As your primary eye care provider, your optometrist will manage most of your eye care needs and refer you to an ophthalmologist when specialty or surgical eye care is needed.

 Most ophthalmologists split their work between vision clinics and the operating room.
 When working at a clinic, an ophthalmologist works with patients to diagnose and treat eye health concerns such as eye cancers, glaucoma, cornea problems, macular degeneration, and cataracts.
 They treat acute eye conditions and injuries that need immediate medical attention.